bhavukchawla/courses/installation/sqoop-installation.md

 ### Configuring Sqoop

 While, we need to edit the sqoop-env.sh file, that is placed in the $SQOOP_HOME/conf directory, in order to configure Sqoop with Hadoop.
-Now, using the following command redirect to Sqoop config directory and copy the template file
+Now, using the following command redirect to Sqoop config directory and copy the template file.

 ```bash
 cd /usr/lib/sqoop/conf